axiomgaming/lostark_theory/README.md

 5. **Ether Predator**: Attacking a foe creates an Ether that only you can collect.
 On collecting the Ether, Atk.
 Power (+0.2/0.3/0.5%) for 90s and All Defense (+0.3/0.6/1%).
 Stacks up to 30 times.
 Chance on Ether collection to increases the stack by 3.
 (Cooldown: 10s)
-    - Balances 15% attack power with 30% defense at max stacks.
+    - Balanced on both sides of the ball, adding 15% attack power with 30% defense at max stacks.
+    - Slow to build to max (5m).
 <!-- todo: contender for chaos dung? -->
   ---